UnivaCorporation/tortuga-kit-awsadapter/doc/tortuga-kit-awsadapter.md

     --hardware-profile <hwprofile>
 ```

-Remember, if the resource adapter configuration profile is not specified, the
+Remember, if the resource adapter configuration profile is not specified,
-`default` is used.
+the `Default` is used.

-## Identity &amp; Access Mangagement (IAM) Policy Requirements {#iam_policy}
+## Identity &amp; Access Mangagement (IAM) Policy Requirements

-If using IAM when the Tortuga installer is hosted on Amazon EC2, minimally, the
+If using IAM when the Tortuga installer is hosted on Amazon EC2, minimally,
-following IAM role policy **must** contain the following actions:
+the following IAM role policy **must** contain the following actions:

+- `ec2:RebootInstances`
+- `ec2:DescribeImages`
+- `ec2:DescribeVpcAttribute`
+- `ec2:DescribeVpcs`
-- ec2:RebootInstances
+- `ec2:DescribeDhcpOptions`
-- ec2:DescribeImages
+- `ec2:DescribeSubnets`
-- ec2:DescribeVpcAttribute
+- `ec2:RunInstances`
-- ec2:DescribeVpcs
+- `ec2:StartInstances`
-- ec2:DescribeDhcpOptions
+- `ec2:StopInstances`
-- ec2:DescribeSubnets
+- `ec2:TerminateInstances`
-- ec2:RunInstances
+- `ec2:DescribeInstances`
-- ec2:StartInstances
+- `ec2:DescribeInstanceStatus`
-- ec2:StopInstances
+- `ec2:CreateTags`
-- ec2:TerminateInstances
+- `ec2:DescribeTags`

+The following additional permissions must be enabled for spot instance support:

-- ec2:DescribeInstances
+- `ec2:DescribeSpotInstanceRequests`
-- ec2:DescribeInstanceStatus
+- `ec2:DescribeSpotPriceHistory`
-- ec2:CreateTags
+- `ec2:CancelSpotInstanceRequests`
-- ec2:DescribeTags
+- `ec2:RequestSpotInstances`

 ### IAM Role Usage

-The IAM role must be specified as a parameter when launching the EC2 instance
+The IAM role must be specified as a parameter when launching the EC2
-that is acting as the Tortuga installer.
-This applies to the official Tortuga
+instance that is acting as the Tortuga installer.
+This applies to the
-AMI as well as any custom-built Tortuga installer instances.
+official Tortuga AMI as well as any custom-built Tortuga installer
+instances.

-The above list of IAM Policy actions does not include permitting passing of the
+The above list of IAM Policy actions does not include permitting passing of
-IAM role.
-This means EC2 instances launched by Tortuga will not be able to
+the IAM role.
+This means EC2 instances launched by Tortuga will not be able
-"inherit" the IAM policy.
+to "inherit" the IAM policy.

-Refer to [AWS Identity &amp; Access Management][aws iam] documentation for
+Refer to [AWS Identity and Access Management (IAM)][aws iam] documentation
-further details.
+for further details.

 ## Troubleshooting

 Troubleshooting AWS issues can be tedious.
-Check `/var/log/tortuga` and output
+Check `/var/log/tortugawsd` and
-of `get-node-requests` for any immediately obvious errors.
-In the case of AWS
+output of `get-node-requests` for any immediately obvious errors.
+In the
-IAM related issues, permissions errors are logged.
+case of AWS IAM related issues, permissions errors are logged.

 Next check network connectivity between the Tortuga installer and AWS
 instances.
-Using simple `ping` is usually enough, although AWS security groups
+Using simple `ping` is usually enough, although AWS security
-can also restrict access to specific network ports.
+groups can also restrict access to specific network ports.

 The following are some commonly observed issues when working with Tortuga
 and AWS.